deckhouse/virtualization/images/cdi-artifact/patches/README.md

 CDI 1.60.3 uses evanphx-json-patch /v5 version, which has options to change the behaviour for add and remove operations, but there is no option to change behaviour for the replace operation.

+#### `016-scratch-filesystem-overhead-formula.patch`

+Manage the filesystem overhead of the scratch PVC using a formula derived from empirical estimates, adjusted for the target PVC size.